asabya/swarm-act/README.md

 ## Background

 The Access Control Trie (ACT) in Swarm provides a way to manage access permissions for resources stored on the Swarm network.
 However, the native implementation of ACT is node-based, meaning access control is managed at the node level rather than the user level.
-This poses a challenge for applications like **fairOS-dfs**, which are user-centric and require fine-grained access control among users.
+This poses a challenge for user-centric and fine-grained access control.

 ### Problem with Native Swarm ACT

 - **Node-Based Access Control**: Swarm's native ACT operates on nodes, not users, limiting the ability to control access at a user level.
 - **Lack of User Concept**: Without user keys, it's challenging to implement user-specific permissions and sharing capabilities.
-- **Limited Collaboration**: Users cannot be added as grantees directly, hindering collaborative functionalities in **fairOS-dfs**.
+- **Limited Collaboration**: Users cannot be added as grantees directly.

 ## Solution